Faizan-Alam-1/AI-Shop/README.md

 **Problem** : There are many people who hesitate to buy eyewear products online because they are unsure of how they will look.

 **Solution**: AR-VISION is an eyewear e-commerce portal.
 Customers can try the products on this portal in real time.
-With the help of this solution , customers can get a better experience.
+With the help of this solution,customers can get a better experience.
 ## Screenshots

 ![1](https://user-images.githubusercontent.com/51821426/186832665-88a593b1-5232-4cd6-8aae-9aa9d07457dc.jpg)